-- All employees have entered into an employment agreement directly with our business. - Annual remuneration is paid in accordance with the National Employment Standards (NES) or the relevant award applicable to the employee's role. - Casual employees are remunerated at or above minimum award classification plus casual loading. - Accrued time-off in lieu (TOIL) allowance for periods that may require employees to engage in excess working hours. - Superannuation contributions in accordance with the superannuation guarantee legislation but not exceeding in respect of the maximum contributions base; and - Specified notice of termination provisions which comply with, at a minimum, the NES. - Provision of safe working environment and positive safety culture with shared accountability for employees, contractors, advisors and families. - A Remuneration Policy that includes support for families living and working in remote locations who have limited access to childcare and/or have children in boarding schools by providing a remote family support allowance. - A Health and Safety policy that actively support of our employee's health and wellbeing with initiatives around mental and physical health, including, but not limited to, the implementation of Fatigue Management Guideline. - Dedicated human resources team who are committed to develop and retain engaged employees across the business and grow our own leaders within farm and corporate teams. - Promoting and enhancing diversity, specifically gender diversity and be recognised as an employer of choice by fostering a healthy, positive and inclusive culture. - Independent and tailored Employee Assistance Program for employees and their families offering a wide range of services in areas of physical and mental wellbeing, career, conflict resolution, money management and legal assistance. - Established grievance mechanisms and Whistleblower policy.
+- All employees have entered into an employment agreement directly with our business and have access to company policies which outline their employment rights and entitlements. - Annual remuneration is paid in accordance with the National Employment Standards (NES) or the relevant award applicable to the employee's role. - Casual employees are remunerated at or above minimum award classification plus casual loading. - Accrued time-off in lieu (TOIL) allowance for periods that may require employees to engage in overtime work. - Superannuation contributions in accordance with the superannuation guarantee legislation but not exceeding in respect of the maximum contributions base; and - Specified notice of termination provisions which comply with, at a minimum, the NES. - Our long-term commitment to maintaining a safe work environment and positive safety culture with shared accountability for employees, contractors, advisors and families. - Our focus providing support and investing in the learning and development opportunities and career pathways for our employees. - A Remuneration Policy that includes support for families living and working in remote locations who have limited access to childcare and/or have children in boarding schools by providing a remote family support allowance. - A Health and Safety policy that actively support of our employee's health and wellbeing with initiatives around mental and physical health, including, but not limited to, the implementation of Fatigue Management Guideline. - Dedicated human resources team who are committed to develop and retain engaged employees across the business and grow our own leaders within farm and corporate teams. - Promoting and enhancing diversity, specifically gender diversity and be recognised as an employer of choice by fostering a healthy, positive and inclusive culture. - Independent and tailored Employee Assistance Program for employees and their families offering a wide range of services in areas of physical and mental wellbeing, career, conflict resolution, money management and legal assistance. - Established grievance mechanisms and Whistleblower policy.

 Warakirri Cropping also uses a network of service providers e.g. agronomists, agricultural consultants and contractors who are local to the regions in which we operate.
-These are strong relationships forged over 25+ years and are covered by detailed service agreements which stipulate service level expectations, roles and responsibilities including the obligation for our service providers to adhere to our Code of Ethics and Conduct, uphold strong professional standards and meet all legal requirements.
+We continue to foster the strong relationships forged over 25+ years.
+Our relationship with service providers is covered by detailed service agreements which stipulate service level expectations, roles and responsibilities including the obligation for our service providers to adhere to our Code of Ethics and Conduct, uphold strong professional standards and meet all legal requirements.
 Where third party contractors are engaged to do works or provide services, Warakirri Cropping ensures that:

-- We have a contracting agreement in place with all contractors which includes service level expectations. - the Contractor is paying any workers in accordance with any relevant industrial instruments (i.e., a modern award or relevant enterprise agreement); - where applicable, the Contractor is complying with the relevant pay slip and record keeping requirements in accordance with the Fair Work Regulations; and - the Contractor holds appropriate workers' compensation or income protection insurances and public lability insurances.
+- We have a contracting agreement in place with all contractors which includes service level expectations. - the Contractor is paying any workers in accordance with any relevant industrial instruments (i.e. a modern award or relevant enterprise agreement); - where applicable, the Contractor is complying with the relevant pay slip and record keeping requirements in accordance with the Fair Work Regulations; and - the Contractor holds appropriate workers' compensation or income protection insurances and public lability insurances.